mmshahria/GlassboardTech-API-Reference/Assets/GET List Assets.md

 The current page of results returned for the API call.
 This can be specified as a query string parameter.

 <strong>perPage<strong> `number`
-The total count of assets or results returned per page.
+The number of assets or results returned per page.
 This can be specified as a query string parameter.

 <strong>totalCount<strong> `number`
 Total count of the assets or results returned.